frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 | **POWER IN** | 12 V DC, 2 A | Power connector (center positive) |
 | **POWER SWITCH** | Toggle | Turns unit on/off |

+> [!TIP]
-> Tip: Use the PRE-DELAY OUT when you want to record the dry signal while monitoring the stereo delay output.
+> > Tip: Use the PRE-DELAY OUT when you want to record the dry signal while monitoring the stereo delay output.

 ---